Miguel Herrera: Tijuana

-On 2 November 2015, Herrera was named manager of Club Tijuana.
+On November 2, 2015, Herrera was named as the new manager of Club Tijuana.
 He managed the club until May 2017, qualifying to the play-offs twice.

 Return to América

-On 26 May 2017, Club América announced Herrera as their new manager.
+On May 26, 2017, Club América announced Herrera as their new manager.
 He lost in his first official game as the club's manager, a 1–2 defeat to Querétaro in the Supercopa MX.
-Six days later, América again lost to Querétaro, this time by a 0–1 scoreline, in their opening match of the Apertura tournament.
-The following week, Herrera won his first league match in his second spell with América, defeating Pachuca 2–0 at Estadio Hidalgo.
+Six days later, América lost to Querétaro again, this time by a 0–1 scoreline, in their opening match of the Apertura tournament.
+The following week, Herrera won his first league match in his second spell with América, defeating Pachuca 2–0 at the Estadio Hidalgo.
 Herrera led América to a third-place finish during the regular phase of the Apertura, however they were eliminated in the semifinals by Tigres UANL.
 América also went out of the 2018 CONCACAF Champions League to Toronto FC in the semifinals.
 The club finished the following Clausura tournament in second-place, and was again eliminated at the semifinal stage, this time losing to Santos Laguna by a 6–3 aggregate score.

 Herrera led América to another second-place finish in the 2018 Apertura, only suffering two defeats throughout the regular phase of the tournament, and went undefeated in the playoffs.
-On 16 December, Herrera won his second league title – both with Club América – following a 2–0 aggregate victory over Cruz Azul in the finals.
+On December 16, Herrera won his second league title – both with Club América – following a 2–0 aggregate victory over Cruz Azul in the finals.
 He also led the team on a 17-game unbeaten streak en route to winning the championship, equaling the record set by the club under Mario Carrillo in 2005 when it won that year's Clausura.

-On 5 February 2019, Herrera reached 100 wins in charge of Club América following a 3–1 victory over Necaxa in the Copa MX, becoming the third manager in the club's history after Jose Antonio Roca and Carlos Reinoso to reach that milestone.
-On 11 April, América defeated FC Juárez 1–0 in the Clausura final of the Copa MX.
+On February 5, 2019, Herrera reached 100 wins in charge of Club América following a 3–1 victory over Necaxa in the Copa MX, becoming the third manager in the club's history after Jose Antonio Roca and Carlos Reinoso to reach that milestone.
+On April 11, América defeated Juárez 1–0 in the Clausura final of the Copa MX.
 This was Herrera's first cup title in his career, and his third title overall with Club América.

-On 21 December 2020, Herrera was dismissed from his position following the club's exit from the CONCACAF Champions League.
+On December 21, 2020, Herrera was dismissed from his position following the club's exit from the CONCACAF Champions League.

 Tigres UANL

-On 20 May 2021, Herrera was appointed manager of Tigres UANL, replacing Ricardo Ferretti.
+On May 20, 2021, Herrera was appointed as the new manager of Tigres UANL, replacing Ricardo Ferretti.
 On 9 November 2022, Herrera was dismissed from his job.

 Return to Tijuana

-On 10 February 2023, Club Tijuana announced Herrera as their new manager.
-On 30 April 2024, Tijuana and Herrera parted ways.
+On February 10, 2023, Club Tijuana announced Herrera as their new manager.
+On April 30, 2024, Tijuana and Herrera parted ways.

 Costa Rica

-On 7 January 2025, the Costa Rican Football Federation announced Herrera as the new manager of the national team.
+On January 7, 2025, the Costa Rican Football Federation announced Herrera as the new manager of Costa Rica's national team.
+On November 20, 2025, Herrera was dismissed from his role following Costa Rica's failure to qualify for the 2026 FIFA World Cup.

+Third spell with Atlante

+On April 28, 2026, Herrera was appointed head coach of Atlante once more, tasked with guiding the club in their return to the top flight.